yotommy/w3wll/README.md

 # w3wll
-Converts a what3words address into (lat, long) coordinates
+Converts a [what3words](https://what3words.com/) address into (lat, long) coordinates.

+Motivation: convert high-res locations from [FarOut](https://faroutguides.com/) into a more widely-supported coordinate system.